Research shows that genetic diversity can help corals adapt to rising ocean temperatures.

 The Challenge

 Almost half the world’s reefs have been lost since 1950 and all those remaining are projected to be threatened by 2050 if the conditions and trends continue.
-The humanitarian and biodiversity consequences of total coral reef collapse would be catastrophic, impacting more than a million marine species, local economies and food security for countless coastal communities.
+The humanitarian and biodiversity consequences of total coral reef collapse would be catastrophic, impacting more than a million marine species, local economies, and food security for countless coastal communities.

 Collectively, we need to dramatically reduce global emissions.
 But what else can we do to ensure coral reefs stay healthy and continue to provide benefits to wildlife and people?